-Against this background, Tebele’s announcement that Fuck Jerry has opted to update its approach and that “permission will become the new policy,” is literally nothing more than Tebele saying that now, after 8 years in business, Fuck Jerry will begin to abide by the law and not choose to consistently disregard it.
+Against this background, Tebele’s announcement that Fuck Jerry has opted to update its approach and that “permission will become the new policy,” appears to be literally nothing more than Tebele saying that now, after 8 years in business, Fuck Jerry will abide by the law and not choose to consistently disregard it.

 But wait … Tebele and co. are arguably not the only bad guys here.
 What about the platforms that have enabled these accounts to become famous in the first place?
 Platforms like, say, Instagram.

 While Instagram has, in fact, been very active in terms of responding to notice and takedown requests from its users in connection with specific infringing materials posted on its app, it is arguably not in the Facebook-owned platform’s interest to police community guideline-breaking uses on its own.
 (Per Insta’s guidelines, “Don’t post anything you’ve copied or collected from the Internet that you don’t have the right to post.”).
 Instagram’s success as an app is largely based on the number of users that it can boast